Multiple users/mice on one desktop

 Simple collaboration

 Our goal is to make working together as intuitive and simple as possible.
-Just add some extra mice and (optional) keyboards and MouseMux will transform your PC into a realtime multi-user system.
+Just add some extra pointer devices (mice, pens, touchpads) and (optional) keyboards and MouseMux will transform your PC into a realtime multi-user system.
 Each user can work in their own document, annotate on the screen, drag or resize windows or interact with different programs - all at the same time on the same windows desktop.
 Simple annotations allow each user to highlight parts of the screen.
 Concurrently interacting with different apps on the same desktop creates new and interesting ways to work together; collaborate by taking over certain actions, type together, draw together - all at the same time without interfering others.

 For teams